Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/using-the-quickstart.md

 Once the network starts up you can use the [API methods](../../configure-and-manage/manage/enhanced-permissions.md) here to add or remove permissions.

+!!! warning
+    Important Considersations for production - on network initialisation a few things happen:
+    * A network admin organization is created with the `nwAdminOrg` name that was specified in the `permission-config.json`.
+All nodes which are part of the `static-nodes.json` will be automatically assigned to this organization
+    * A network admin role is created with the `nwAdminRole` name specified in the `permission-config.json`
+    * All accounts given in the `accounts` array of the `permission-config.json` file are assigned the network admin role.
+These accounts can propose and approve new organizations in the network.

 ## Use Remix

 You can connect your nodes to [Remix](http://remix.ethereum.org) by using the [GoQuorum Plugin](remix.md).